felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/receiving-orders.md

 - `option_list_name`: The placeholder for the option list name, with default value "Options"
 - `ref`: The ref code of the option
 - `name`: The option name
-- `price`: The price for a single item
+- `price`: The price for a single option

 Every option has single quantity.
 Multiple identical options are encoded in separate option objects.